 Toyger cats are new.
-And very fun!
+And very cool!
 Because how often do you come across a cat that looks like a tiger but is still sweet and calm?
 Not often.
 Curious?
-Here, we’ll tell you everything about this cool cat breed!
+Here we tell you everything about this awesome cat breed!

-- What is the character of a Toyger cat?
+- What is the personality of a Toyger cat?

 - What does a Toyger look like?